Tendinitis, tendinosis, tendinopathy, tenosynovitis… Which is it?

 - Biomechanical factors can cause tendinopathy.
 Anything that can increase the “dose” of load to the tendon enthesis – including increased activity, weight, advancing age, and genetic factors can cause tendinopathy.
 For athletes, the usual culprit is large repetitive loading and lack of adequate rest in between challenges to the tendon.

 Fundamentals of the treatment of tendinopathy include relative rest, time, physiotherapy, avoiding NSAIDs in most cases, and encouraging good blood supply and nutrition.
 It is usually a good idea to avoid corticosteroid injections, which can weaken the tendon and predispose it to rupture, particularly in repeated injections.
 In refractory cases of tendinopathy, I’ll do a debridement of non-viable tendon tissue with a Tenex procedure, leaving healthy tenocytes (tendon cells) intact.
-This can be followed up with a regenerative medicine procedure such as PRP (platelet rich plasma) or another growth factor product, or stem cell therapy if necessary.
+This can be followed up with a regenerative medicine procedures.
 In all cases, chronic or long-lasting tendon injuries need a heavy dose of patience.
 Tendons generally hurt while they are actively healing.

 Tendinosis is a bad actor.
 It is a disorder of impaired inflammation.
 In tendinosis, the collagen fibrils do not heal in an organized fashion but become disorganized clumps of abnormal tissue, often forming a lump.
 The way I think of this clinically is that a focal part of a tendon has forgotten how to heal, stays chronically unhealthy, and eventually seems to “give up.”
 This is a major risk factor for complete rupture of the tendon and for chronicity of the problem.
 Fortunately, we now have techniques in regenerative medicine that can debride the unhealthy part of the tendon if necessary and / or to “jump start” the natural healing process.
 Along with many types of tendinopathy, tendinosis is a particularly good indication for PRP.
 If there is too much unhealthy inert tissue, I may also need to do a Tenex debridement to clean the area up before PRP.